tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 ### Region

 The region consists of blocks at certain positions and represents the game world.
 It allows to set the position of entities in the world and retrieve them or whole blocks.

+### Region Generator

+The blocks of a region are created by a region generator.
+At the beginning a region may be completly empty but at the same moment a block is requested for the first time it will be created by the generator.